Documentation last updated May 27, 2026

 </script>

-Use the Shopify theme preview to test the banner on homepage, collection, product, and cart pages.
+Register the live storefront hostname in Cookiezy billing before publish so runtime verification can return `allowed: true`.
+Then use the Shopify theme preview to test the banner on homepage, collection, product, and cart pages.
 Confirm optional tracking stays blocked until consent and that your policy page shows the audit correctly.

 - • Check homepage, product page, and cart in a clean session